 Ross Arena appointed as co-editor-in-chief of journal

-Ross Arena, professor and head of the department of physical therapy in the UIC College of Applied Health Sciences, is co-editor-in-chief of the first international journal dedicated to P4 medicine, an individually focused approach to health care.
+Ross Arena, professor and head of the department of physical therapy, is co-editor-in-chief of the first international journal dedicated to P4 medicine, an individually focused approach to health care.

 “Progress in Preventive Medicine,” an open access journal, will be the official journal to five organizations in the U.S., Europe and Asia.
 Co-editor-in-chief is Dr. Michael Sagner, chairman of the European Society of Preventive Medicine.

 P4 medicine (preventive, predictive, personalized and participatory medicine) moves away from the traditional focus of treating diseases to predicting and preventing health problems.